 - Hepatitis B: (Full-Time Undergraduate and Graduate Students Taking 9 or More Credits): Three doses of vaccine (two doses of adult vaccine in adolescents 11 to 15 years of age)/or laboratory report indicating positive immunity.

 - Meningococcal tetravalent (must include Groups A, C, Y, & W-135): Requirement for all first-time students under the age of 19 (Commuters and Residents) and Resident Students over the age of 19.
 Meningococcal Meningitis vaccine given on or after 16th birthday.
 Booster dose required if given prior to 16th birthday.

-- Verification of negative Tuberculosis (Mantoux) test, Quantiferon Gold-TB test, or chest X-ray is required of all resident and international students within 6 months of admission.
+- Verification of negative Tuberculosis (Mantoux) test or negative Quantiferon Gold-TB test is required of all resident and international students within 6 months of admission.

 Advanced Placement and Credit

 A student who has taken one or more advanced placement courses in secondary school may be eligible for advanced placement and college credit.
 A score of three or higher in the Advanced Placement Tests of the College Board is required to receive college credit.
 The number of credits (3, 4, 6 or 8 credits) will be determined by the type of Advanced Placement Test(s) taken by the student.

 Georgian Court accepts a total of 30 Advanced Placement credits toward a degree.
 Credit will be given only if credit has not already been awarded or earned for the related course content.
 An official score report is required to award credit.
 Candidates may contact AP Services by telephone at 888-call-4AP or at http://www.collegeboard.com.
 Refer to Table II-A for credit awarded for each test.